urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch5.markdown

 By working through the Nock tutorial, you've actually come closer than you know to knowing Hoon.
-Hoon is actually not much more than a fancy wrapper around Nock, more or less the way C is a fancy wrapper around machine code.
+Hoon is actually not much more than a fancy wrapper around Nock.
+People who know C can think of Hoon as the C to Urbit's Nock - just a sprinkling of syntax, wrapped around machine code and memory.

 For instance, it's easy to imagine how instead of calculating tree axes by hand, we could actually assign *names* to different